Vacuum Pump Market Size and Share

 By End-User Industry: Chips dominate, batteries surge

-Semiconductor fabs absorbed 32% of the vacuum pump market size in 2024, reflecting dense capital spend across APAC mega-fabs.
+Semiconductor fabs accounted for 32% of the vacuum pump market size in 2024, reflecting the dense capital expenditure across APAC mega-fabs.
 AI accelerators and HBM memory expansion sustain slot bookings well beyond typical cycle downturns.
 Each 200 mm fab installs around 600 critical pumps, while a 300 mm EUV fab can exceed 5,000 units.
-Battery plants provide the fastest-expanding adjacency, rising at 8.40% CAGR as cell producers target 9 TWh of global capacity by 2030.
-Anode coating, electrolyte filling and vacuum-drying stations all require oil-free pumps to prevent solvent inclusions that degrade cell life.
+Battery plants are experiencing the fastest-growing adjacency, with an 8.40% CAGR, as cell producers target 9 TWh of global capacity by 2030.
+Anode coating, electrolyte filling, and vacuum-drying stations all require oil-free pumps to prevent solvent inclusions that degrade cell life.

-Oil & gas, chemicals and pharmaceuticals constitute durable second-tier demand pillars.
+Oil and gas, chemicals, and pharmaceuticals constitute durable second-tier demand pillars.
 LNG liquefaction, advanced polymer dehydration, and fill-finish isolators each specify tailored vacuum profiles.
-Vacuum service providers thus diversify into application engineering, bundling pumps with dryers, condensers and controls to deliver turnkey skid packages.
+Vacuum service providers thus diversify into application engineering, bundling pumps with dryers, condensers, and controls to deliver turnkey skid packages.

 Geography Analysis

-APAC anchored 48% of the vacuum pump market in 2024 and is forecast to expand 7.80% CAGR through 2030.
-China, Japan and South Korea house >65% of global wafer starts, making them bellwethers for high-end demand.
-Government incentives—such as India’s USD 10 billion semiconductor subsidy—signal diffusion of regional capacity and incremental vacuum pull.
-Local battery giants CATL, LG Energy Solution and Panasonic schedule gigafactory expansions that will each require thousands of dry screw pumps for electrode and coating lines.
+APAC accounted for 48% of the vacuum pump market in 2024 and is forecast to expand at a 7.80% CAGR through 2030.
+China, Japan, and South Korea account for more than 65% of global wafer starts, making them bellwethers for high-end demand.
+Government incentives, such as India’s USD 10 billion semiconductor subsidy, signal the diffusion of regional capacity and an incremental vacuum pull.
+Local battery giants CATL, LG Energy Solution, and Panasonic are scheduling gigafactory expansions that will each require thousands of dry screw pumps for their electrode and coating lines.

 Europe maintains focus on advanced packaging, GaN and SiC materials, leveraging Horizon EU funding for energy-efficient process equipment.
 Atlas Copco’s technology centers in Sweden and Belgium advance variable-speed compression platforms that share controls, spare parts and service crews with adjacent vacuum portfolios.
 Middle East and Africa are niche today yet benefit from LNG liquefaction projects requiring large-capacity cryogenic pumps paired with CO₂ capture modules—footholds that could mature into wider regional opportunities post-2030.